rafaelma/pgbackman/docs/manual.rst

 PgBackMan shell
 ===============

-The PgBackMan interactive shell can be started running the program ``/usr/bin/pgbackman``
+The PgBackMan interactive shell can be started by running the program ``/usr/bin/pgbackman``

 ::